 - Achievement tripwires - use achievements as speed bumps to hold attention.

 Pro Tip: Want to go with a template?
 Choose a style that matches the culture of your industry and/or employer.
-For example, traditional templates may work better for conservative companies.
+For example, traditional resume templates may work better for conservative companies.

 Still not sure which resume format is right for your business analyst resume?
 Read our guide: 3 Resume Formats: How to Choose the Best One [Examples]